LinuxRocks2000/rubeus-local/README.md

 Makes you wonder.

 Seriously, Java is a dead language, everybody codes in Kotlin for JVM.
 Rust is a better language than C++ and we need to start using it on robots, but we already know C++ and it does teach a lot of useful things, so this year we ain't doing anything craszy.
 Well, we *are* doing craszy things, but we're doing them in C++.

+This is Tyler's local fork of Rubeus, which is currently being used as the primary codebase because bugs + deadlines happened.